ksu-is/ItsShowTime/README.md

 https://github.com/ccrisan/motioneyeos/wiki/Supported-Devices for Supported Devices

+Wireless config doesn't seem to work yet, but wired is fine for now.

 Camera works fine and streams through local internet to a local IP.

+MotionEYEOS img file is too large to copy to main branch, but forking source will be huge amount of not relevant files.

 Next step is to config for motion capture and video of capture event?